RemoHz/CSS_Spinning_Animation_Cube/README.md

 # CSS color gradient diamond background

 ## Description
-This is pure css color gradient diamond background demo.
+This is pure css spinning animation cube with color gradient diamond background demo.

 You can customise the color by your favors.